 This fund, created by the Dougherty family in honor of Peg and Fred Dougherty, will provide financial support for high school students pursuing higher education opportunities by covering application, testing fees, and other related expenses.

 This fund, created by Alice and Walter Strine, shall provide financial support for community arts programming that engages young people to further their study and practice of musical performing arts.

 Next Generation Theatre (NGT) is a youth theatre education program that engages students ages 5-18.
 NGT offers classes in musical theatre, dance, and acting twice a year for eight-week terms.
 NGT also produces two shows per year.

 Overtown Arts supports the career aspirations of artists who are renewing a six-block area in downtown Chester called “Overtown”.
 These homegrown Chester artists are renovating long vacant buildings and creating spaces for theaters, galleries, studios, restaurants and locally owned businesses.
 Overtown Arts supports these artists with appreciation for the grit and determination they bring to the downtown turnabout.

 The Pantry Staples Program (PSP) was founded in 2020 to provide the St. Katharine Drexel Food Pantry in Chester with a reliable supply of nutritious, non-perishable groceries such as rice, beans, soup and peanut butter.
-Each month, PSP purchases more than $1,000 worth of food items specifically requested by the Pantry staff to meet the needs of approximately 165 families – including 240 children and 64 seniors – who visit the Pantry each month.
+Each month, PSP purchases more than $1,000 worth of food items specifically requested by the Pantry staff to meet the needs of more than 400 families who visit the Pantry each month.